 The cons of Return on an investment are:

 Internal rate of return and return on investment are commonly used methods for the evaluation of the financial performance with respect to cash inflows and cash outflows of a particular investment or a project lying ahead of the company.

-Both IRR and ROI are used by the companies for the purpose of decision making with respect to confirming the acceptance of a particular project or rejecting the same.
-Internal rate of return takes the future value of money into consideration whereas the same is ignored in the case of Return on investment.
+The companies use both IRR and ROI for decision-making to confirm the acceptance of a particular project or reject the same.
+The internal rate of return takes the future value of money into consideration, whereas the same is ignored in the case of Return on investment.